arpankapoor/sctp_sndbuf_adv/README.md

 sctp_wait_for_sndbuf(asoc, &timeo, msg_len) --> put kernel thread to sleep --> the skb destructor calls the waking up function of there is enough space, skb destructor is sctp_wfree() and in that sctp_wake_up_waiters().

 Reference for kernel waiting: http://www.makelinux.net/ldd3/chp-6-sect-2

-Please confirm this!
+Find amount of backlogged data in the sendbuffer.
+We have found only the total send buffer.